 Directions

-- Marinate shrimp with garlic, oil, chili crisp, salt.
+- Marinate the shrimp with minced garlic, olive oil, chili crisp, and salt while preparing the sauce.

-- Cook shrimp in butter, remove from pan.
+- Cook the shrimp in half the butter until just pink, then remove from the pan.

 Notes